 1959Talmud Torah grows following WW II, when Rabbi Avbraham Kravetz (1914-1962) becomes the new principal.
 Under his leadership, the school moves to Matheson Avenue, and a high school program is developed.
 Joseph Wolinsky Collegiate opens, offering full-day classes that include general and Judaic studies for Grades 8 though 11.
 The same year, Ramah Hebrew School, a Grade 1 to 6 Jewish day school, opens at Lanark and Grant in River Heights to accommodate a growing Jewish population in Winnipeg's south end.
 The curriculum includes Hebrew language, Talmud and general studies.

 1983The Winnipeg Board of Jewish Education combines ILPFS and the Talmud Torah (Winnipeg Hebrew School) to form Talmud Torah-I. L. Peretz Folk School at the Matheson Avenue location.

 1997The WBJE amalgamates Talmud Torah-I.L.
-Peretz Folk School, Joseph Wolinsky Collegiate and Ramah Hebrew School.
-The school was comprised of three divisions: Shore Early Years School, Simkin Middle School, and Joseph Wolinsky Collegiate.
+Peretz Folk School, Joseph Wolinsky Collegiate and Ramah Hebrew School and opens Gray Academy of Jewish Education at the new Asper Jewish Community Campus in the south end of Winnipeg, Gray Academy is comprised of three divisions - Shore Early Years School, Simkin Middle School, and Joseph Wolinsky Collegiate.